the-galah-survey/the-galah-survey.github.io/survey/progress.md

 ### Fields observed

 ![Location on the sky of all the fields observed as part of the GALAH Survey.](/survey/img/survey_progress_on_sky.png) <!---{"Location on the sky of all the fields observed as part of GALAH DR4.")--->{:width="100%"}
 Location on the sky of all the fields observed as part of the GALAH Survey.
 Each small circle represents a possible field, with those highlighted having been observed.
-Fields from other programs are omitted for visual clarity.
+Fields from other programs are shown in purple.

 ---
 ### Number of stars observed